rust-lang/rust/src/doc/rustc-dev-guide/src/tests/adding.md

 they often can highlight what the problem is.
 They are also useful if for some reason the tests need to be refactored, since they let others know which parts of the test were important.
-Often a test must be rewritten because it no longer tests what is was meant to test, and then it's useful to know what it *was* meant to test exactly.
+Often a test must be rewritten because it no longer tests what it was meant to test, and then it's useful to know what it *was* meant to test exactly.